project-sunbird/sunbird.org-docs/developer-docs/installation/install_mobile_setup.md

 	**run** ionic cordova platform add android**

 ### Genie-sdk-wrapper
-This repository contains common services, and global UI pages, required in an app.
+This repository contains common services, and global UI pages required in an app.
 The services internally call to the cordova plugins.
 All the http and database related API goes through this npm module.

 To generate local node module: